 Follow the step-by-step guide for DCR submission:

-Reporting institutions are required to notify BNM of the appointed Compliance Officer to receive the “invitation code”.
+Reporting institutions are required to notify BNM of the appointed Compliance Officer to receive email from BNM for account creation and activation on the Dynamic Submission Portal (DSP).

 WHEN to submit DCR 2026?

-Submission will be from 1 July 2026 to 30 September 2026 through the Dynamic Submission Portal (DSP).
+Submissions will be from 1 July 2026 to 30 September 2026 through the Dynamic Submission Portal (DSP).

 WHAT IF reporting institutions fail to submit DCR?